 A chromosome is a thread-like structure present in the nucleus or nuclear region of the cytoplasm that is made up of a single molecule of DNA (Deoxyribonucleic acid) and proteins, carrying some or all genetic materials of an organism.

-- These chromosomes are only visible under the light microscope during the metaphase of the cell cycle where the chromosomes line up in the center of the cell.
+- The chromosomes are visible under the microscope during the metaphase of the cell cycle, where the chromosomes align in the center of the cell.

 - Prokaryotes have a single circular chromosome that is organized in the nucleoid region of the cytoplasm as they do not have a localized nucleus.